paglipay/02-CSS-Bootstrap/README.md

 # 02-CSS-Bootstrap

-This is assignment number 2 for the UCLA Extension Full Stack Development Course 2020 by Paul Aglipay.
+This is assignment #2 for the UCLA Extension - Full Stack Development Course 2020 by Paul Aglipay.

 ## Usage